This Step: Get a Learner Permit

 A) Ace a Few DMV Practice Permit Tests

 Prepare for the written exam by taking multiple online practice permit tests before heading to a nearby Minnesota branch.
 Sample test questions cover topics you’ll find on the actual MN instruction permit exam.

 In addition to passing some practice tests, thoroughly study the Minnesota Driver’s Manual until you feel prepared enough to breeze through the actual Driver and Vehicle Services permit test.

 B) Gather Required Documents

 Make you sure you have the following before heading to a Minnesota driver examination station to take your vision and written tests.
-Teens younger than 18 must also be enrolled in behind-the-wheel driver training before applying.
+Teens younger than 18 years old must also be enrolled in behind-the-wheel driver training before applying.

-- Certificate of enrollment (“Blue Card”) proving you completed classroom instruction and are enrolled in behind-the-wheel instruction (if younger than 18)
+- Certificate of enrollment (“Blue Card”) proving you completed classroom instruction and are enrolled in behind-the-wheel instruction

 - Proper ID (see the state’s full list of identification requirements